-This table shows how Modern Languages Department goals for the Spanish major relate to University-wide goals:
+The table on the following page shows how Modern Languages Department goals for the Spanish major relate to University-wide goals:

-Learning Goal Corresponding MU Learning Goal Number(s)
+Learning Goal Corresponding MU Learning Goal

+Number(s)

 Students will demonstrate proficiency in 1

 speaking, listening, reading, and writing in

 Spanish.

 Students will demonstrate an ability to 1, 2

-engage in meaningful interactions in Spanish
+engage in meaningful interactions in

-with people from other countries.
+Spanish with people from other countries.

 Students will demonstrate an ability to 1

 analyze, and conduct research on works of

 literature from the Spanish-speaking world.

 Students will demonstrate their 1, 2, 3

 comprehension and appreciation of the

 diversity of Hispanic culture, and their

 understanding of the social, historical,

-political, and cultural contexts of the Spanish-
+political, and cultural contexts of the

-speaking nations of the world.
+Spanish-speaking nations of the world.

 Students majoring in Spanish are required to take 21 credit hours of Spanish at the 300 level or above, including the capstone course SP480: Spanish Advanced Conversation and Composition.
-The prerequisite for taking a 300-level course is three semesters of Spanishlanguage courses.
+The prerequisite for taking a 300-level course is three semesters of Spanish-language courses.